DEFRA/water-abstraction-team/coding_conventions.md

 }
 ```

+### Arrow functions

-When we do need to use arrow functions, parameters are always wrapped in brackets even if there is only one.
-Also, use _block body_ over _concise body_.
+When we do need to use [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), parameters are always wrapped in brackets even if there is only one.
+Also, use _block body_ over _concise body_ *️⃣.

 ```javascript
 const materials = [